Instagram Model Joie Chavis Rocks Blue Bikini In Steamy Shot

-Joie Chavis is loving her new color — and her fans are too.
+Joie Chavis is loving herself in blue — and her fans seem to agree.

 The Instagram model posted a steamy shot on Sunday that showed her wearing a revealing blue bikini.
 Chavis leaned back against the wall for the shot, holding her arm above her head and giving her followers a good glimpse at her well-toned figure.
 In the caption for the shot, Chavis wrote that she thought blue was her new color, and asked followers for their opinion on how they thought it suited her.

 The feeling appeared to be mutual.
-The picture was a huge hit with her 1.5 million followers, racking up more than 100,000 likes in just a few hours along with plenty of supportive comments for her bikini body.
+The post was a huge hit with her 1.5 million followers, racking up more than 100,000 likes in just a few hours along with plenty of supportive comments for her bikini body.

 “Every color is your color,” wrote actress and comedian Jasmin Brown.